frederickm13/frederickm13.github.io/_posts/2019-07-21-Who-Should-Learn-Computer-Programming.md

 excerpt: In an increasingly technological world, you may find yourself wondering if it would be beneficial for you to learn some computer programming.
 In fact even if you have never thought about it, I would guess that you are at least somewhat interested.
 After all, you have read this far.
 ---

-*DISCLAIMER: All personal opinions stated on this page are solely my own.
-I do not claim ownership of any data or facts used in this article, nor do I provide any legally binding guarantee or warranty based on the information presented.*
+*DISCLAIMER: Any personal opinions stated on this page are solely my own.
+This article is provided "as-is," without warranty of any kind.
+I do not claim ownership of any third-party information used in this article.*

 In an increasingly technological world, you may find yourself wondering if it would be beneficial for you to learn some computer programming.
 In fact even if you have never thought about it, I would guess that you are at least somewhat interested.
 After all, you have read this far.
 Personally, I believe that it would be beneficial for anyone to learn the basics of computer programming.
 Yes, I said anyone.
 Whether you intend to pursue a career in technology or not, there are positive aspects to learning this somewhat mystical skill that can prove advantageous to all.